R. N. Sandberg

 R.N Sandberg is a playwright who has won acclaim for his realistic depictions of contemporary life, imaginative treatments of social issues, and inventive adaptations of classic literature.

-Theaters that have presented his work include The Barrow Group, Barter Theatre, Dallas Children’s Theater, Fulton Opera House, Idaho Shakespeare Festival, Indiana Rep, Intiman Theatre, Kitchen Dog, La Mama, Merrimack Repertory Theater, New York Music Theatre Festival, Open Eye, Orlando Repertory Theater, Providence Black Rep, Seattle Rep, Stage One: Louisville’s Children Theatre, Stages Repertory Theatre and Yale Cabaret.
+Theaters that have presented his work include The Barrow Group, Barter Theater, Dallas Children’s Theater, Fulton Opera House, Idaho Shakespeare Festival, Indiana Rep, Intiman Theatre, Kitchen Dog, La Mama, Merrimack Repertory Theater, New York Music Theatre Festival, Open Eye, Orlando Repertory Theater, Providence Black Rep, Seattle Rep, Stage One: Louisville’s Children Theatre, Stages Repertory Theatre and Yale Cabaret.

 He has received many awards and honors, including the Bonderman National Playwriting Award for Can’t Believe It and the A.R.T.
 Discovering Justice Award for The Trials of the Massachusetts Servants.
 His work has been supported by the Geraldine R. Dodge Foundation, National Endowment for the Arts, and Theatre Communications Group as well as many state and local arts commissions.

 His plays are published by Dramatic Publishing and Playscripts and include Anne of Green Gables, Convivencia, Done, Frankenstein, Good-bye Dolly, In Between, IRL (in real life), Jarpteetza/The Firebird, A Little Princess, Martina: Lost and Found, The Moonstone, The Odyssey, Roundelay, Sara Crewe, What Can't Be Seen, and Zabel in Exile.
+He is the series editor and co-editor of each volume in Bloomsbury's Global Theatre Anthologies.

 Banner image: Roundelay at Passage Theatre in Trenton, NJ, 2013 (photo: Mathias Goldstein).